divyanshu1218/Phone-Suggestor/README.md

 1. Check that all dependencies are installed
 2. Verify environment variables are set correctly
 3. Ensure MongoDB is running and accessible
-4. Check OpenAI API key is valid and has credits
+4. Check Google Gemini API key is valid and has credits

 ---